In California, a DUI will stay on your driving and a criminal record for 10 years.

 - How long does a DUI affect your Insurance in California?

 A DUI expungement functions the same as any other California criminal record expungement.
-A petition is filed with the court and then reviewed by the judge.
+A petition under California Penal Code section 1203.4 is filed with the court and then reviewed by the judge.
 If the judge grants the DUI expungement, the person withdraws her plea of guilty or no contest and re-enters a plea of “Not Guilty” and then the case is dismissed.

-But if you are convicted of a DUI, you can not completely remove the DUI from your driving record for 10 years.
-Yet, this driving record is usually not included in a background check and cannot be seen by your potential employers.
+But if you are convicted of a DUI, you can not remove the DUI from your driving record for 10 years.
+The driving record is usually not included in a background check and cannot be seen by your potential employers.

 A DUI is a misdemeanor offense that is considered a crime.
-All crimes, including DUI cases will be recorded by the California Department of Justice and will remain on record.
-A DUI will be on permanent part of your criminal record.
-But, if a DUI is expunged, it will look far better on your record.
-The reason to get an expungement is to improve the record and to get better chances of private employment.
+All crimes, including DUI cases, will be recorded by the California Department of Justice and will remain on your record forever.
+Thus a DUI will be a permanent part of your criminal record.
+But, if a DUI is expunged, it will look far better on your criminal record.
+The reason to get an expungement is to improve the criminal record and to improve your chances of private employment.

 Pursuant to California Penal Code 1203.4, expungements are an excellent way to “hide” a conviction because your DUI record will say that “a guilty verdict is withdrawn and a not guilty plea is entered and then the case is dismissed”.
-Most people will see expungements as evidence of a dismissal and will accept a Penal Code 1203.4 dismissal as proof that the DUI is no longer on your record.
+Most people will see expungements as evidence of dismissal and will accept a Penal Code 1203.4 dismissal as proof that the DUI is no longer on your record.
 If you were convicted of a felony DUI, then, an expungement will make you eligible to apply for a certificate of rehabilitation which will also become an application for a pardon.
+At the same time as expungement, for a felony, you can apply to reduce your felony DUI to a misdemeanor.
+The law on this is clear, a reduction for a misdemeanor is a reduction for all purposes.
+This is a huge benefit for any who is convicted of a felony DUI.

 A DUI conviction does appear on criminal background checks in most cases.
 Related charges, such as impaired driving or refusing a breath test, can also show up.
 However, DUI arrests will not always show up.